desmond27/DigitForumBot/README.md

 Welcome!
 DigitForumBot has been activated for this chat.
 ```

-After this, you will receive a message with Latest posts based on the frequency you have set above.
+After this, you will receive a message with the latest posts based on the frequency you have set above.

 ## TODO